HAPPY BIRTHDAY DON! SEVENTY TODAY!

 A purple marsh hen doing a mating dance

 And to finish off – some more digital art just for the fun of it.
 This time I’ve included the “before” pictures.
 For those of you not familiar with Photoshop it gives some idea of how incredibly versatile it is.
 I call it art because all the creative choices are mine, from original photo subject, to the saturation and value of each individual colour, the choice of distorting or texturizing effects, etc. The one thing I can’t control is the placement of the colours.
 Yet.
 I suspect as I learn more I’ll be able to do that too.
 I’ve been a painter of abstract art all my life, and this really feels like painting to me.
 So much fun.
 Don doesn’t always get it, and for those of you who don’t relate to abstract art it probably won’t resonate either.
 But if you simply enjoy the interplay of form and colour for its own sake perhaps you’ll enjoy my new “paintings”.

 Canberra has a wonderful flower show for a month every spring.
 We’ve been three times.
-More on that in the next blog.
+More on that in the next post.